bbopt/nomad/doc/user_guide/source/Introduction.rst

 Authors and fundings
 ^^^^^^^^^^^^^^^^^^^^

-The development of NOMAD started in 2001, and was funded in part by .....
+The development of NOMAD started in 2001.
+Three versions of NOMAD have been developed before NOMAD 4.
+NOMAD 4 and NOMAD 3 are currently supported.
+NOMAD 4 is almost a completely new code compared with NOMAD 3.

+NOMAD 4 has been funded by Huawei Canada, Rio Tinto, Hydro-Québec, NSERC (Natural Sciences and Engineering Research Council of Canada), InnovÉÉ (Innovation en Énergie Électrique) and IVADO (The Institute for Data Valorization)

+NOMAD 3 was created and developed by Charles Audet, Sebastien Le Digabel, Christophe Tribes and Viviane Rochon Montplaisir and was funded by AFOSR and Exxon Mobil.                                                               #

+NOMAD 1 and 2 were created and developed by Mark Abramson, Charles Audet, Gilles Couture, and John E. Dennis Jr., and were funded by AFOSR and Exxon Mobil.

+The library for dynamic surrogates (SGTELIB) has been developed by Bastien Talgorn (bastien-talgorn@fastmail.com), McGill University, Montreal.
+The SGTELIB is included in NOMAD since version 3.8.0.

-Developers of the methods behind NOMAD include:
+**Developers** of the methods behind NOMAD include:

 * Mark A. Abramson (abramson@mathematics.byu.edu), Bringham Young University.
 * Charles Audet (www.gerad.ca/Charles.Audet), GERAD and Département de mathématiques et de génie industriel, École Polytechnique de Montréal.